 Bensonhurst Business Club [BBC] is a place where the small businesses of the Brooklyn Russian American Community can come to improve their business skills, raise their concerns, obtain advice and networking with other businessmen.
 The Club encourages inter-trading and provides numerous opportunities for individual members to promote their own business services and products.
 The Bensonhurst Business Club uses the experience, expertise and commitment of successful business people as mentors to support and navigate start up businesses.
 The BBC also collaborates with the HFLS (Hebrew Free Loan Society) in the operation of their joint Bensonhurst Business Institute (BBI) and microenterprise lending programs.
 Services are available in Russian and in Hebrew.

 BO$$ is a microloan program that makes funds available to start-ups and existing businesses in northern Manhattan and the western Bronx with fewer than ten employees, and annual sales of less than $500,000.
 BO$$ focuses on helping micro-entrepreneurs with limited education, English language, and business expertise.
 BO$$ Micro Loans range from $400 to $50,000, with an interest rate currently at 9.0% annually.
 BO$$ also offers one-on-one business counseling, business plan review, and referrals.
-For more information about BO$$ programs and services, contact them at the above address and telephone number.
+For more information about BO$$ programs and services, contact them at the address below.

 This program assists small, minority, or women-owned construction firms in obtaining surety bonds and working capital for construction contracts.
 The program also provides individualized counseling, training, and technical assistance in the areas of starting a new business, joint ventures, business planning and development, estimating, and bonding.
 New York City construction businesses with annual gross receipts within the last three tax years averaging $500K or less, or a heavy construction business with annual gross receipts within the last three tax years averaging $1.5M or less are eligible.
 The Program may also be reached at 212-513-6382.